KyleM32767/cloney-circle/README.md

 # cloney-circle
-My own recreation of the mobile game Spinny Circle with Java
+My own recreation of the mobile game Spinny Circle with Java because why the hell not?
+I did this all from scratch because using a game engine is cheating

 IMPORTANT EXTENDED EXPLANATIONS:
 * [Lines 75-79 in CircleFragment.java](https://www.gamefromscratch.com/post/2012/11/24/GameDev-math-recipes-Rotating-one-point-around-another-point.aspx) - Rotation of a CirclecleFragment about a point